SueMap Home Page

 If you are a non–profit and you need good, professional, office software, Techsoup.org is the place to go.
 You will be amazed at the prices.
 (Pleasantly amazed.)

-If you also need hardware (or are looking for a place to donate old computerware) FreeGeek.org is a wonderful organization in Portland, Oregon, which engages the community in recycling and rebuilding homeless computers.
+If you also need hardware (or are looking for a place to donate old computerware) FreeGeek.org is a wonderful organization in Portland, Oregon, which engages the community in recycling, rebuilding and finding new homes for old computers.
 Do not hesitate to contact them, or a similar organization in your own community to see if they can give you what you need.